amirali-dashti/Machina-Language/docs/0/StartPage.md

 ## 0. Understanding Automatas and Machines:

 > [!IMPORTANT]
-> the understimate of Automatas and Machines is required as a background to program in this language.
+> the understimate of Automatas and Machines is required as a background for being able to work with this programming language.

 You can access to the study page with [this link]